SynaestheticSynthesis/CompAnIon/ETHICS.md

 ## ⚠️ 2.
 Boundaries & Limits

-- **We are not a therapist:**
+- **We are not a therapist or a doctor:**
   CompAnIon is not a replacement for professional help.
-It is a companion.
-Where crises emerge, it will guide users toward real-world support.
+It will never interpret physical symptoms or provide medical advice.
+Where crises emerge—be they emotional or physical—it will guide users toward real-world support.

 - **No parasitic dependency:**
   CompAnIon will include built-in mechanisms that: